 The WSU Fulbright Academy helps WSU faculty and students compete for the Fulbright program’s prestigious international exchange awards.
 The academy also welcomes international Fulbright scholars to WSU and brings public recognition to all the University’s Fulbright participants.

-Part of the academy’s mission is to conduct regional outreach to increase the northwest region’s participation in Fulbright programs.
+Part of the academy’s mission is to conduct regional outreach to increase the Northwest’s participation in Fulbright programs.

 “I have long held to the fundamental belief that if we are to change—and change in bold and significant ways—the delivery of higher education in this country, it will require that we develop new paradigms, new ways of thinking, new platforms of knowledge that will position us for the challenges and the opportunities of this global economy and marketplace.”